afragen/add-custom-header-images/readme.txt

 == Description ==

-A plugin that should be able to remove default headers for TwentyTen or TwentyEleven theme and add custom headers based upon the article written by <a href="http://juliobiason.net/2011/10/25/twentyeleven-with-easy-rotating-header-images/">Julio Biason</a>.
+A plugin that should be able to remove default headers for TwentyTen or TwentyEleven theme and add custom headers based upon the article written by <a href="http://juliobiason.net/2011/10/25/twentyeleven-with-easy-rotating-header-images/">Julio Biason</a> who was inspired by <a href="http://wpti.ps/?p=107">wpti.ps</a>.

 == Installation ==

 Create a new page.
 It can be private.
 It must be titled `The Headers`.
 Add any images that you want to use as custom header images to this page.
+Header images for TwentyTen need to be cropped appropriately, 940 x 198 pixels.

 1. Upload `rotate-custom-headers` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress